 Even if you don’t come into one of these two groups, and most people do, we still recommend that you make a resident tax declaration in Spain if you are a resident.
 It provides evidence of your income and can be used to prove your fiscal residency.

 How to make a resident tax declaration in Spain?

 Hopefully we have now convinced you about the importance of this piece of paper.
 The next stage is to complete it.
 The final tax return date in Spain is the 30th June each year.
 However, most fiscal representatives start the process in April.
 Your declaration will cover the previous tax year.
-So, for example, if you make a tax declaration in Spain in June 2020 it will be for your income during the tax year January 2019 until December 2019.

 You will need to take documents to your appointment and you should check with your tax adviser what documents you will need to avoid a wasted journey.
 On the form you will declare your world-wide income including rental income, income from pensions and any other investments or interest you might receive.

 The appointment at Ábaco usually takes about an hour and the tax return in Spain is completed online.
 It is quite a straightforward process provided you have all the documentation you need.

 This means that you will get to know immediately if there is anything to pay or even, if you will get a tax refund.
 In the case of a refund the Spanish Tax Authority must return the money within six months and usually do so well before this deadline.
 Refunds are paid directly into your bank account.

 You should be aware that there have been cases of bogus emails being sent purporting to be from the Spanish tax office and saying that a tax refund is due.
 The recipient is then asked to enter certain details in order to receive their refund.
 The Spanish Tax Authority does not give refunds in this way and they would never ask for your credit card details.